Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Dataset Construction

 \minisection{Instance creation and review.} We hire college students\footnote{Specifically, undergraduate and graduate students in an Artificial Intelligence class.} to write examples for the three tasks based on our collection of NPs.
 Each student is given a screening test containing five NPs.
 If $\geq 75\%$ of their created examples across all tasks are valid, they are qualified to continue.
 Each instance is then reviewed and/or revised by one of the authors, resulting in 8,260 valid instances.

-\minisection{Label verification.} Finally, we again hire college students to verify instance labels via Amazon Mechanical Turk.
-For each task, we give a screening test consisting of 10 easy instances with an unambiguous answer, and only students with an accuracy of $\geq90\%$ can proceed.
+\minisection{Label verification.} We again hire college students to verify instance labels via Amazon Mechanical Turk.
+Each task has a screening test of 10 easy instances with an unambiguous answer, and only students with an accuracy of $\geq90\%$ can proceed.
 During the official annotation, a HIT contains 10 questions of a task, including one control question.
 Each HIT is completed by three people, excluding its creator.
 Annotations are then filtered based on the accuracy on control questions and the time used.
 Only examples with $\geq2$ people agreeing with the gold label are retained, yielding 4,567 examples.
-We then down-sample the examples in each task for a relatively balanced ratio among classes, resulting in 3,790 examples in the end.
+We then down-sample the examples in each task for a relatively balanced ratio among classes, resulting in 3,705 examples.
 See Table~\ref{table:stats} for details.